syncrosim/pysyncrosim/README.md

 ![alt-text](docs/spyder.PNG)

-4. Open and run you `pysyncrosim` scripts from the left-hand window.
+4. Open and run your `pysyncrosim` scripts from the left-hand window.
 You can run scripts line-by-line in `spyder` by selecting the line(s) you want to run and pressing F9.

 ### SyncroSim Package Development